 Disability Etiquette - Person First Language

-Today, we use a concept known as "person-first language".
+Today, we use a concept known as "person-first language."
 The thinking behind person-first language is that a disability is merely a single characteristic of the individual's personhood.
-We all have characteristics: race, gender, ethnicity, etc. A person with a disability has a characteristic of disability.
-It is inappropriate to label them by that characteristic, thus calling undue attention to the disability.
-It is more appropriate to see the person first, thus the language talks about "a person with a disability."
+We all have characteristics: race, gender, ethnicity, etc. A person with a disability has a characteristic of a disability.
+Labeling them by that characteristic is inappropriate, thus calling undue attention to the disability.
+It is more appropriate to see the person first.
+Thus the language talks about "a person with a disability."

 Below please find a list of outdated terms and terms which are acceptable for use in today's world.